rehierl/node-tree-outliner/1-3-0-sequences/9-x-subsequence.md

 clarification

-* a super-string (`s`) is said to contain its substrings (`u`)
+* a super-string (`s`) is said to contain its sub-strings (`u`)
 * a substring is a sequence of contiguous/consecutive elements

-Note that the definition of "subsequence" in the context of this discussion deviates from the mathematical definition in such a way that a subsequence represents an exact pattern that can be located within another sequence (i.e. contiguous/ consecutive/ no gaps).
+Note that the definition of "subsequence" in the context of this discussion deviates from the mathematical definition in such a way that a subsequence represents an exact pattern which can be located within another sequence (i.e. contiguous/consecutive/no gaps).
 In general, the definition used here is more strict and needs to be understood to be similar to the definition of "substring" or "infix".